PLAN612

 Description

 Acquaints students with the key infrastructure systems of a city.
-Examines current policies, standards and practices, challenges, and innovations in the following infrastructure sectors: water, sewage, waste management, open space, energy, transportation, and communication.
+Examines the hierarchy of plans, current policies, standards and practices, and the challenges and innovations in the following infrastructure sectors: water, sewage, waste management, open space, energy, transportation, and communication.
 Discusses the relationship between infrastructure systems and land use, and its impacts on quality of life, economic development, spatial structure, and the environment.
 Emphasis is given to green infrastructure development.
-Also examines various financial and institutional frameworks for delivering infrastructure systems, and how they vary across different contexts.
+Also examines various financial and institutional frameworks for delivering infrastructure systems and how they vary across different contexts.

 Course Attributes